SkyflowFoundry/databricks_udfs/tokenize_from_csv/README.md

 ## Set up the UDF

-1. Upload the *credentials.json* file to a Databricks volumne.
+1. Upload the *credentials.json* file to a Databricks volume.
 This example assumes the path is `/Volumes/main/default/test_volume/credentials.json`.
-1. Create a JSON object with you Skyflow information as follows:
+1. Create a JSON object with your Skyflow information as follows:

     ```json
     {